Guides and Tutorials

 Our services are designed to allow you to also act as a manager of your print projects.
 To do that, we need to associate your projects with you—so we need an account set up.
 The account is free and your information is fully protected.
 We don’t use it except to occasionally send you an email informing you of changes or new features.

-No. The account and our Online Cloud Designer are free.
+No. The account and our Online Cloud Designer are free (with the exception of a few features).
 We only charge when you go to print, create a downloadable PDF, or create a digital newspaper.
-The designer itself is free to use.
+The designer itself is free to use, though some of the features are only available through a Designer PRO subscription.

 Contact Customer Support to help with this problem.